subgutti/FSNDConferenceCentral/README.md

 Double inequality query:
 The challenging part of this query is Google app engine ndb supports inequality filter on only one entity.
 It doesn't support a query with inequality on different entities.
 For the sample query we need to apply inequality on two entities SessionType and startTime.
 As SessionType is a ENUM set and as it is finite, I turned the inequality to a equality on other ENUM values with ndb.OR.
 This resulted in a inequality only on startTime.

+NOTE: Most of the Session are added to the default date 2015-06-06, so please use this date for the above query apis.
+Or you can create Sessions on your own and verify the above queries.

 Also as a part of this task updated index.yaml inorder to support the above queries.
 ```